 All mailable matter presented to the Postal Service and properly prepaid may be entered as First-Class Mail.
-First-Class Mail weighing more than 11 ounces is called Priority Mail.
-Customers may opt to mail First-Class Mail weighing less than 11 ounces at the Priority Mail rate.
 Instructions and regulations governing First-Class Mail are found in the DMM.
 Regulations require that handwritten or typed mail, bills and statements of account, actual and personal correspondence, and all matter sealed or otherwise closed against inspection be sent as First-Class Mail.